 Few departments have a better bird’s-eye view of the entire organization than human resources.
 HR professionals can see both why a strategy exists and how it’s developed and implemented.
 Yet, too often, HR departments don’t have a seat at the strategy table.
 Let’s take a look at how HR can help shape business strategy and bring it to life.

 Why HR should get involved with setting corporate strategy

-Today, business moves faster than ever—it’s a platitude, but it’s also never been more true.
-Technologies, industries, and consumers themselves are continually evolving in a digitally-driven market, and companies are continuously shifting their strategic focus to keep pace.
+Today, business moves faster than ever—it’s a platitude, but it’s still true.
+Technologies, industries, and consumers themselves continually evolve in a digitally-driven market, and companies continuously shift their strategic focus to keep pace.

 This culture of change has a significant impact on people.
 Every business decision has a real-life impact, and HR departments are specially equipped to inform strategy and help employees navigate the resulting changes.

 Consider these reasons why it’s so important for HR to align with business strategy:

 - Move in lockstep with the rest of the company: Goals are always more achievable when there is universal buy-in and alignment across teams.

 - Give HR initiatives a strategic focus: In today’s changing economy, there are countless ways to recruit, train, attract, invest in, and support employees.
 But it’s impossible to tackle every initiative all at once.
 Aligning with business strategy gives HR a strategic focus and helps prioritize goals.

 - Secure the right talent: Good talent is always valuable, but companies may need to invest in different skill sets or roles at different times.
 Understanding the strategic goals of the business will help HR attract and retain the right talent at the right time.

 What role human resources plays in strategic planning